APIOps Lifecycle Management

 An OpenAPI or specification contract, created at design time, defines the service interface itself; the implementation logic, built following the contract in whatever framework(s) you want to use, defines the way the service works; and declarative configuration, generated from the contract, defines how the service sits in your ecosystem.
 It is a versioned set of instructions that describes the deployed state of the service throughout its lifespan, including which security and governance policies are applied to which endpoints and methods, and can be automatically generated at any stage of the lifecycle.

-With APIOps, we also equip every user, whether developers, architects or operators, with self-serve and automated tools that ensure the quality of the specs and APIs that are being built at every step of the lifecycle.
+With APIOps, we also equip every user, whether developers, architects or DevOps, with self-serve and automated tools that ensure the quality of the specs and APIs that are being built at every step of the lifecycle.
 The earlier in the pipeline you can identify deviations from your standards, the faster they are to resolve.
 The greater the number of services you build following this approach, the greater the consistency between them and the smaller the chance of deploying a service that is of too poor quality to be consumed.

 This is how we’ve set up the service lifecycle in Konnect – with end-to-end automation and tooling to support consistent, continuous delivery of all your connectivity services, regardless of who’s building them, the tools they use and the target deployment environment.